118 related texts · 3 related myths · Page 1 of 3

 Rabbi Yehudah offered a distinctive argument for the placement of the head tefillin (leather phylacteries worn during prayer), drawing an unexpected connection between the laws of ...

-Leviticus 12 is one of the shortest chapters in the Torah—just eight verses about purification after childbirth.
-The Targum Jonathan keeps it concise but adds small details that re...
+Leviticus 12 is one of the shortest chapters in the Torah, just eight verses about purification after childbirth.
+The Targum Jonathan keeps it concise but adds small details that r...

-We often think of disease as random, a matter of bad luck.
+Disease is often remembered as random, a matter of bad luck.
 But what if certain behaviors, certain flaws in our character, actually pave the way for illness and hardship?
-That’s wha...
+That’s w...

-That’s certainly true when we delve into the deeper interpretations of brit milah, the covenant of circumcision.
-We all know the physical act: the circumcision of the male child, a...
+That’s certainly true when we explore the deeper interpretations of brit milah, the covenant of circumcision.
+The familiar version gives us the physical act: the circumcision of th...

 You probably know Miriam as a prophetess, a singer, a leader.
 But she was also human, and like all of us, she wasn't perfect.
 There's a story in Legends of the Jews (Ginzberg) abou...